It’s not unheard of for a murderer to inspire a movie. It is, on the other hand, rare for a killer to inspire an entire subgenre of film.

 In Ed Gein’s case, he inspired two subgenres.

-The first, we’ll call flicks.
-These freaky films center on the presence of a mother, real or imagined, whose overbearing nature spurs her son to commit atrocious acts. is the gold standard here, though the Mommy Dearest trope extends to other works like and .
+The first, we’ll call Mommy Dearest flicks.
+These freaky films center on the presence of a mother, real or imagined, whose overbearing nature spurs her son to commit atrocious acts.
+Psycho is the gold standard here, though the Mommy Dearest trope extends to other works like The Manchurian Candidate and Throw Mamma From the Train.

 The second is Skin Flicks, which is to say, horror and thriller movies where a character wears someone else’s skin.
 That sounds specific, but it’s more common than you may think.
-Buffalo Bill straps on a skin suit in , as does Leatherface in .
+Buffalo Bill straps on a skin suit in The Silence of the Lambs, as does Leatherface in The Texas Chain Saw Massacre.

 So how did Ed Gein spawn so many horror conventions?
 And just what did he do to earn his nickname of “the Mad Butcher of Plainfield”?